mozilla/treeherder-tests/README.md

 global Python installation.
-If you work on multiple Python projects that might end up needing different versions of the same libraries, you might want to follow `sudo easy_install pip` with `sudo pip install virtualenv`, and then create and activate a [virtualenv](http://www.virtualenv.org) (e.g. `virtualenv mcom-tests-env; source mcom-tests-env/bin/activate`) to create a clean "virtual environment" for just this project.
-Then you can `pip install -r requirements.txt` in your virtual environment without needing to use `sudo`.
+If you work on multiple Python projects that might end up needing different versions of the same libraries, you might want to follow `sudo easy_install pip` with `sudo pip install virtualenv`, and then create and activate a [virtualenv](http://www.virtualenv.org).

+To create and activate a virtualenv in the project root, you may type: user@machine: virtualenv .venv user@machine: source .venv/bin/activate

+Then you can 'pip install -r requirements.txt` in your virtual environment without needing to use `sudo`.

 If you don't mind installing globally, just run